If you only have one day in the Grand Canyon, what should you do?

 There are dozens of viewpoints along the South Rim of the Grand Canyon.
 Each one of these viewpoints offers a spectacular view, but some viewpoints are just better than others.
 Some offer panoramic vistas, some are less crowded, and some make fantastic sunrise and sunset destinations.

-There are three sections to the South Rim of the Grand Canyon: Desert View Road, Grand Canyon Village, and Hermit Road, all stretching along 32 miles of road.
+There are three sections to the South Rim of the Grand Canyon: Desert View Drive, Grand Canyon Village, and Hermit Road, all stretching along 32 miles of road.
 Along these roads are dozens of spectacular viewpoints to visit.
 With one day in the Grand Canyon, there is no way that will get to all of them.
 And honestly, they do start to blend together after you see a bunch of them.

 Here is a narrowed down list of the best South Rim viewpoints.